jerch/xterm-addon-image/README.md

 - **Scrolling On | Off**
   By default scrolling is on, thus an image will advance the cursor at the bottom if needed.
-  The cursor will move with the image and be placed either right to the image or in the next line (see cursor positioning).
+  (see cursor positioning).

   If scrolling is off, the image gets painted from the top left of the current viewport